Ostium

 How to Select Assets for RWA Perpetuals Trading

 Asset selection in RWA perpetuals trading follows a different logic than crypto perpetuals.
-The assets available — gold, crude oil, the S&P 500, EUR/USD — are among the most liquid instruments in the world.
+The assets available, gold, USOIL, the S&P 500, EUR/USD, are among the most liquid instruments in the world.
 Their price behavior is driven by macroeconomic fundamentals, central bank policy, geopolitical events, and commodity supply cycles.
 Selecting which to trade, and when, requires a framework grounded in macro awareness and an understanding of how each asset class responds to different regimes.

 Liquidity and spread analysis.
-Not all RWA perpetuals offer the same execution quality.
-On Ostium, gold (XAU-USD) and crude oil (CL-USD) consistently carry the deepest open interest and tightest spreads because they are the most actively traded underlying markets globally.
+Not all RWA perpetuals offer the same execution depth.
+On Ostium, gold (XAU/USD) and USOIL consistently carry the deepest open interest because they are the most actively traded underlying markets globally.
 Forex majors like EUR/USD and USD/JPY offer similar depth.
-Less liquid pairs — uranium, platinum, NZD/USD — may carry wider spreads and lower open interest, which affects execution quality on larger positions.
+Less liquid pairs (uranium, platinum, NZD/USD) may carry wider spreads and lower open interest, which affects execution quality on larger positions.

 Carry cost evaluation.
-Unlike crypto perpetuals where funding rates can swing dramatically based on speculative positioning, RWA rollover fees on Ostium reflect underlying market financing costs — typically 3–5% annualized on forex and equity positions.
+Unlike crypto perpetuals where funding rates can swing dramatically based on speculative positioning, RWA rollover fees on Ostium reflect underlying market financing costs (typically 3–5% annualized on forex and equity positions).
 For short-term directional trades, carry costs are negligible.
-For multi-week or multi-month positions — which the perpetual structure enables — they become a meaningful input to expected return.
-Evaluating carry cost relative to your conviction and time horizon is essential.
+For multi-week or multi-month positions, which the perpetual structure enables, they become a meaningful input to expected return.
+Evaluating carry cost relative to conviction and time horizon is essential.

-Opportunity Cost: DeFi Leverage vs. TradFi Margin Accounts
+Opportunity Cost: Onchain Leverage vs. TradFi Margin Accounts

-For traders evaluating whether to access real world assets through a traditional brokerage or a DeFi perpetuals platform, the comparison extends well beyond fees and leverage ratios.
+For traders evaluating whether to access real world assets through a traditional brokerage or an onchain perpetuals platform, the comparison extends well beyond fees and leverage ratios.
 The opportunity cost of each approach is shaped by access, capital efficiency, transparency, and structural alignment between the platform and the trader.

 Access and geographic restrictions

-Traditional brokerages and CFD brokers impose KYC requirements, account applications, minimum deposits, and geographic restrictions.
+Traditional brokerages and CFD brokers impose lengthy account verification, minimum deposits, and geographic restrictions.
 US traders cannot access most offshore CFD brokers.
-Traders in many emerging markets face limited access to US equities, global commodities, and major forex pairs — forced to rely on a fragmented network of offshore CFD brokers with varying degrees of regulatory oversight.
+Traders in many emerging markets face limited access to US equities, global commodities, and major forex pairs, forced to rely on a fragmented network of offshore CFD brokers with varying degrees of regulatory oversight.
 The global CFD market processes over $10 trillion in notional volume monthly through these brokers, generating $10 billion+ in annual EBITDA despite well-documented structural problems.

-DeFi perpetuals platforms like Ostium require only a wallet and USDC.
-There is no account application, no minimum deposit, and no geographic gatekeeping.
-A trader in Lagos, São Paulo, or Jakarta can access the same gold, crude oil, and S&P 500 markets as a trader in London — with the same execution quality, the same fees, and the same self-custodial protections.
-Stablecoins gave the world access to dollars; platforms like Ostium give the world access to markets.
+Onchain perpetuals platforms like Ostium require only a wallet and USDC.
+There is no broker application, no minimum deposit, and no geographic gatekeeping by the protocol itself.
+A trader in Lagos, São Paulo, or Jakarta can access the same gold, USOIL, and S&P 500 markets as a trader in London.
+Stablecoins gave the world access to dollars; onchain perpetuals platforms give the world access to markets.

 Capital efficiency